Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Model/documentation/running_on_docker.md

 The metrics folder should have the same format as **events.out.tfevents.<`number`>.<`number`>**

 ### Troubleshooting
-If when you launch the training you have an issue saying `Killed`, then you need to increase your `Memory` to 8GB in your Docker settings.
+If when you launch the training you have an issue saying `Killed`, then you may want to try increasing the `Memory` allowance in your Docker settings.